Big Sis Briefing: Prestige Is a Currency With a Short Shelf Life

 The trap is when you’ve stopped asking what does this get me and started asking what will this look like.
 The trap is when the external signal becomes the goal rather than a vehicle for something you actually want.
 The trap is when you realise you’ve been collecting the right markers without ever checking in on whether the life underneath them is one you’d actually choose.

 The shine fades, gradually and it doesn’t announce itself.
 One Tuesday afternoon you sit in a role that looks impeccable from the outside and you feel nothing in particular about it.
 Not unhappy exactly.
-Just not full either.
+Just not fulfilled either.

 That’s the moment the currency starts to feel expensive.
 Because what you’ve paid for it, the years, the trade-offs, the quiet override of things you needed that didn’t fit the picture, starts to come into focus.